 Reverse mortgages have experienced significant popularity since their inception in the U.S. in 1988.
 This program is designed to help people of retirement age, generally, 62 or older, to stop making mortgage payments and instead receive payments that come from the equity they’ve built in their homes.

 When retirement funds are short, people have options.
-It’s a great way for seniors to make ends meet if they’re in a pickle, or if they simply want to capitalize now on the equity they’ve built in their home.
+It’s a great way for seniors to make ends meet if they’re in a pickle, or if they simply want to capitalize now on the equity they’ve built in their homes.
 However, there are a lot of fees associated with these sorts of loans that make them less desirable than they seem when you’re considering the basic facts (i.e., no more mortgage payment, you get money now, and your house still passes on to your heir!).
 It’s important that seniors looking into reverse mortgages understand the true costs associated with these types of loans and what the real costs of working with loan officers on a reverse mortgage is.

 The Real Cost of Paying Reverse Mortgage Loan Officers

-The Newest Option for Staying in Your Home and Retrieving Your Equity
+The Newest Option for Staying in Your Home and Converting Your Equity

-The folks here at Easyknock have come up with an option that might be feasible for many folks who have considered a reverse mortgage.
-Sell and stay, also known as residential sale leaseback, allows you to sell your home, giving you access to all the equity you’ve built in your home, but then lease it back.
+A sale-leaseback serves as an option that might be feasible for many folks who have considered a reverse mortgage.
+A residential sale-leaseback allows you to sell your home, converting the equity you’ve built in your home to cash, and lease it back.
 Essentially, you rent the very same home that you used to own.

-Before you jump in to a reverse mortgage or a high-interest home equity loan where you’ll only be able to get part of your money, check in with us here at Easyknock to see if Stay and Sell might be a better fit for you.
+Before you jump into a reverse mortgage or a high-interest home equity loan where you’ll only be able to get part of your money, consult a financial advisor to see if a sale-leaseback would work for you.